seathasky/FF14-MAC_ModSupport/README.md

 <h3>IMPORTANT!</h3>

-<h5>Before you continue any of these next steps, make sure you've patched your Crossover w/ Marzents script.
-If you do not do this,
+<h5>Before you continue any of these next steps, make sure you've patched your Crossover.
+If you skipped steps in the "ffxiv-on-mac" patcher,
 most mods will not work!
-  <br><br>
-Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac
+Re-run the patcher and respond "y" to everything.
+(You can skip the crosstie again obviously)
   <br><br>

 Xivlauncher may break with a FF14 Mac only game license after it updates, though this is already fixed and only needs to be merged back.
 <br><br>
 You can read more about Mac license progress here: